 Choose your area of study

 This degree is available in several different formats, such as Master of Social Work (MSW), Master of Science (MS), and Master of Arts (MA).
-Depending on the program, a master’s in addictions and recovery may be available as a standalone degree, or it might only be available as a concentration within another major (e.g., an MA in counseling with a concentration in addictions and recovery).
+Depending on the program, a master’s in addictions and recovery may be available as a standalone degree, or it might only be available as a concentration within another major (e.g., an MA in psychology with a concentration in addictions and recovery).

 If you already know what you would like to do after you graduate, look for programs that closely match these career goals.
 For example, those who plan to become social workers should apply to MSW programs, while those who want to become counselors should look for programs with a major counseling component.